adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 longer alias.

-Searching matches the unique's name, its base item and the base's item type, so `amulet` finds every unique amulet and `diadem` only Griffon's Headress.
+Searching matches the unique's name, its base item and the base's item type, so `amulet` finds every unique amulet and `diadem` only Griffon's Eye.

 ### Summary panel